 In 2018, we established a property management group, or JDPM, which owns, develops and manages our logistics facilities and other real estate properties, to support JD Logistics and other third parties.
 In February 2019, JDPM established JD Logistics Properties Core Fund, L.P., or JD LPC Fund, together with GIC, Singapore's sovereign wealth fund, for a total committed capital of over RMB4.8 billion.
 We serve as the general partner and have committed 20% of the total capital of JD LPC Fund, and GIC has committed the remaining 80%.
 The investment committee of JD LPC Fund, which comprise the representatives from us and GIC, will oversee the key operations of JD LPC Fund.
-Furthermore, in February 2019, we entered into a definitive agreement with JD LPC Fund, pursuant to which we will dispose of certain of our modern logistics facilities to JD LPC Fund for a total gross asset value of RMB10.9 billion, to unlock meaningful value from our balance sheet and recycle capital for our future growth initiatives.
-JD LPC Fund will use leverage to finance the purchase, and the closing of the purchase is subject to certain conditions, including the availability of debt financing.
+Furthermore, in February 2019, we entered into a definitive agreement with JD LPC Fund, pursuant to which we will dispose of certain of our modern logistics facilities to JD LPC Fund will use leverage to finance the purchase, and the closing of the purchase is subject to certain conditions, including the availability of debt financing.
 It is expected that the disposition of the majority of these logistics facilities will be completed in 2019.
 Subsequent to the disposition, we will lease back these facilities for operational purposes.
 JDPM will serve as the asset manager managing JD LPC Fund's assets.